-- Shooting a very bright subject can cause a vertical band or a pink cast on the monitor screen image.
-This does not indicate malfunction. - Use of certain types of memory cards increase the time it takes to record movies, which can cause movie frames to be lost.
-This condition is indicated by and flashing on the monitor screen.
-To avoid loss of movie frames, use of a memory card with a maximum transfer speed of at least 10MB per second is recommended (page 161). - The effects of camera movement in an image become more pronounced when you shoot close up or with a large zoom factor.
-Because of this, use of a tripod is recommended under these conditions. - Auto Focus and Macro Focus become fixed focus while shooting a movie (page 67).
+- Use of certain types of memory cards increase the time it takes to record movies. which can cause movie frames to be lost.
+This condition is indicated by can and flashing on the monitor screen.
+To avoid loss of movie frames, use of a memory card with a maximum transfer speed of at least 10MB per second is recommended. - Only digital zoom can be used for zooming during movie recording.
+Since optical zoom is not possible while recording a movie, zoom as required before pressing [] to start recording. - The effects of camera movement in an image become more pronounced when you shoot close up or with a large zoom factor.
+Because of this, use of a tripod is recommended under these conditions. - Auto Focus and Macro Focus become fixed focus while shooting a movie (page) 58).